-The EVA method enables the two technology solutions to be suitably modelled and understood.
-The EVA also enables the value of expanding the current voltage statutory limits for 11kV and 33kV networks to +/-6% and +/-8% respectively.
+The EVA method enables the two technology solutions, SVO and FPL, to be suitably modelled and understood.
+The EVA also demonstrated the value of expanding the current voltage statutory limits for 11kV and 33kV networks to +/-6% and +/-8% respectively.
 This would facilitate an increase in utilisation of the existing system removing or deferring the need for additional asset investment.
 These models will also enable the network to be optimised in terms of full system losses, aligned with the learning from LV Network Templates and reducing the voltage as strategic points on the network.

 The SVO method assesses the operational state of the network in real-time, considering connectivity and connected load and generation, to determine the optimal voltage and then communicate these calculated values to the on-site voltage control relays to implement the voltage change.
 The SVO system will then calculate the optimised voltage level, lowest value for generation inclusion and highest value for load facilitation, enabling on-site changes to voltage to occur.
-The system will go live in January 2018.
+The system went live in March 2018 and has demonstrated significant network value through actively being able to control the voltage on the system.

-The FPL device is a AC-DC DC-AC converter provided by ABB, which has been built, tested and will be installed on the live Exebridge substation 33kV system in 2018.
-This will enable WPD to connect the Barnstaple and Taunton BSP's networks in parallel, giving WPD the flexibility to move real and reactive power around the network to optimise the operation of the system.
+The FPL device is an AC-DC DC-AC converter provided by ABB, which has been built, tested and was installed on the live Exebridge substation 33kV system in June 2018.
+This has enabled WPD to connect the Barnstaple and Taunton BSPs networks in parallel, providing the flexibility to move real and reactive power around the network to optimise the operation of the system and enable increased utilisation of the existing assets.

 The FPL aims to enable active power transfer between two network groups whilst independently controlling reactive power between each of the two grid groups to provide additional voltage support.
 The device works by connecting the two, previously distinct, networks together with two back-to-back AC-DC converters, removing any phase displacement or fault level constraining issues that currently exist.
-The device itself is likely to be produce high levels of loss so it will only be used for short periods when the losses benefits outweigh the costs.
+The device itself produces relatively high levels of loss so it will only be used for short periods when the losses benefits outweigh the costs.
+This has been trialled and the benefits of the FPL have been demonstrated to ensure that there are no network violations on the system whilst enabling more generation to connect to the system.